 I cannot express how thankful I am to live in the age of modern medicine.
-When reading about medieval medical practices, I have come to a solid conclusion.
-If I lived during that time, more than likely with all of the injuries I have sustained, I would have died very young.
-Some of the things that they did to cure people are absolutely horrifying.
-Before general anesthesia, surgeons would put their patients into a deep sleep by having them drink a crude and highly dangerous concoction called Dwale.
-One of the main ingredients was three spoon fulls of hemlock juice—a highly toxic plant that alone can cause death.
-Driven by the wrong information or lies, decisions were made that ultimately risked lives and caused more harm, even death.
+When reading about medieval medical practices, I came to a solid conclusion.
+If I had lived during that time, with all of the injuries I have sustained, I would have died young.
+Some medieval medical interventions sound absolutely horrifying.
+Before general anesthesia existed, surgeons would put their patients into a deep sleep by having them drink a crude and dangerous concoction called Dwale.
+Its ingredients included three spoonfuls of hemlock juice—the juice from a toxic plant that alone can cause death.
+Driven by the wrong information or lies, doctors made decisions that ultimately put patients’ lives at risk and caused harm, if not death.

-Note: Thankfully not all teen girls believe these lies; however, these lies do have a powerful stronghold among the majority of them.
+Note: Thankfully, not all teen girls believe these lies.
+However, these lies do have a powerful stronghold on the majority of them.

 1. “I need to look or be a certain way to be loved.”